MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

    | 3_40  | 1                |
    | 21_32  | 14                |

-For example, ID name 1_176 refers to
+For example, ID name 1_176 refers to the genomic region chr1:176000000-177000000.
+According to this example output 1_3 and 3_40 are in the same community.

 ## Scripts